matiasecharri/matiasecharri/README.md

 #### *👋🏻​ Hey!
 Great to see you here.
-I'm Matias Echarri, a front-end focused on aesthetic and modern apps.*
+I'm Matias, a front-end focused on aesthetic and modern apps.*
 *Experienced in developing high-performance and visually rich web applications.*
 *I specialize in UI engineering, interactive animations, and front-end architecture.*